edrex/static-starter/README.starter.md

 ## Features:

  - 3 steps to start building a site
+ - Preconfigured to work with Prose.io
   - Builtin "edit" link on each page
- - Media directory configured
+  - Media browse/upload
- - links.jsonp, allowing Prose editor's page link browser to work
+  - links.jsonp for page to easy page linking
- - Preconfigured `_config.yml` for working with Prose.io and template for
+ - Starter template using bootstrap 3, easy to swap out

 ## FAQs